Skip to content

 Books

-During December, I had the joy of listening to Debbie Coll and Rebekah O'Donnovan's co-written first-draft-audiobook/podcast hybrid, Ballads of Beyond (through AntennaPod ✨).
+Since December, I've had the joy of listening to Debbie Coll and Rebekah O'Donnovan's co-written first-draft-audiobook/podcast hybrid, Ballads of Beyond (through AntennaPod ).
 The Cavern at the Edge of Time was a blast, and it brought many smiles while getting to work in the bleak December mornings.
-Hyped for season two! 😊
+Season two, The Thief in the Mirror, seems just as fun! 😊

-Now, on to convincing them to move to the Fediverse instead of being stuck on Instagram πŸ˜‚
+Now, on to convincing them to move to the Fediverse instead of being stuck on Instagram 😂

 Writing